-&lt;sup>66 See, e.g., United States v.
-Lebowitz, 676 F.3d 1000, 1009 (11th Cir.
-2012) (finding that internet chat was authenticated by credible testimony of one participant); United States v.
-Lundy, 676 F.3d 444, 453 (5th Cir.
-2012) (holding that testimony by one party to chat that the chats are as he recorded them is enough to meet the low threshold for authentication); United States v.
-Barlow,
+&lt;sup>41 See, e.g., United States v.
+Lebowitz, 676 F.3d 1000 (11th Cir.
+2012) (internet chat authenticated by credible testimony of one participant); United States v.
+Lundy, 676 F.3d 444 (5th Cir.
+2012) (testimony by one party to chat that the chats are as he recorded them is enough to meet the low threshold for authentication); United States v.
+Barlow, 568 F.3d 215, 220 (5th Cir.
+2009) ("English, as the other participant in the year-long 'relationship,'

-- evidence that the purported author used the same screen name on other occasions; - evidence that the purported author acted in accordance with the posting (e.g., when a meeting with that person was arranged in a chat room conversation, he or she attended); - evidence that the purported author identified himself or herself as the individual using the screen name; - an admission that the computer account containing the chat is that of the purported author; - use in the conversation of the customary signature, nickname, or emoticon associated with the purported author; - disclosure in the conversation of particularized information that is either unique to the purported author or known only to a small group including the purported author; - evidence that the purported author had in his or her possession information given to the person using the screen name; - evidence from the hard drive of the purported author's computer reflecting that a user of the computer used the screen name in question; - evidence that the chat appears on the computer or other device of the account owner and purported author; and - evidence that the purported author elsewhere discussed the same subject matter.
+- evidence that the purported author used the same screen name on other occasions; - evidence that the purported author acted in accordance with the posting (e.g., when a meeting with that person was arranged in a chat room conversation, he or she attended); - evidence that the purported author identified himself or herself as the individual using the screen name; - an admission that the computer account containing the chat is that of the purported author; $^{42}$ - use in the conversation of the customary signature, nickname, or emoticon associated with the purported author; - disclosure in the conversation of particularized information that is either unique to the purported author or known only to a small group including the purported author; - evidence that the purported author had in his or her possession information given to the person using the screen name; - evidence from the hard drive of the purported author's computer reflecting that a user of the computer used the screen name in question; - evidence that the chat appears on the computer or other device of the account owner and purported author; - evidence that the purported author elsewhere discussed the same subject matter.